 I’m all about LOVE.

-I can’t help but see every soul I meet through the rose- colored lens of love.
+Seriously.
+I can’t help but see every soul I meet through the rose- colored lens of LOVE.
 But don’t get the idea that I’m a pushover.
-I’ve got plenty of mettle and moxie, too.
-My work for the last fourteen years as a choir director in a maximum security prison has grown a warrior a volunteer choir director in a maximum security prison and and mission who’s driven to unearth the potential in every life I encounter. powerhouse of positive energy who's discovered how to be brave in re-framing her vision of herself and the world around her.
-Tina fills a room with approachable warmth all while delivering a challenge to her audience.
-This is a woman on the rise - standing fully in her purpose.
+I’ve got plenty of moxie, too.
+My work for the last fourteen years as a volunteer choir director in a maximum security women’s prison has grown a warrior in me.
+A woman on a mission, I’m driven to unearth the potential in every life I encounter.
+I want to empower women to radically LOVE themselves and make decisions from that place of wholeness!
+It’s amazing what you can do when you choose to fully LOVE your sacred self!

 Here’s the official business lingo: